winstond/nxtgprogrammingforfllcoaches/source/index.rst

 .. note::

    * I'm using other coaches fine presentation materials for the most part.
-   * Therefore, most notes simply refer to the slide/presentation I'm working from
+   * Therefore, most notes simply refer to the slide/presentation I'm working from.
-   * So I'll start by listing their fine resources
+   * So I'll start by listing their fine resources.

 References
 ----------